ksu-hmi/STaRT/STaRT Roadmap.md

 | ✔ | Commit the code in repository

-| ✔ | User Acceptance Testing:
+| ✔ | User Acceptance Testing: Planning Document for User Accepance Testing.

-| ✔ | Unit testing by owners of each code branch
+| ✔ | Unit testing by owners of each code branch:  Excel template created for User Acceptance Testing

 | ✔ |Functional Testing performed by the entire team to ensure inter-related functionality